 What Is Low-Code and How Do You Use It?

 Let’s start with low-code.
-You can take an in-depth look at what low-code is by reading our aptly named blog, “What Is Low-Code.”
-But, simply put, low-code development is a way for developers to design applications quickly and with minimum hand-coding.
+Low-code development is a way for developers to design applications quickly and with minimum hand-coding.
 We use low-code as a noun, as in it’s a “thing” the same as Python or C#.
 We also use low-code as a verb to indicate a literal method of developing applications because as you develop your application, you are using less handwritten code than you would use normally.

 Using a low-code platform is similar to an IDE in that it contains a suite of functionality that complements the way developers work and the tools they need.
 But, it’s so much more than a traditional IDE.
 Very simply put, low-code is the process of dragging and dropping visual blocks of existing code into a workflow to create applications.
 Since it can completely replace the traditional method of hand-coding an entire app, skilled developers can work smarter and faster, not getting tied up with repetitive coding.
 Instead, they can focus on creating the 10 percent of an application that makes it different.